dav-armour/travel-n-move-react/README.md

 For example, a good communication skill to update each team members on the work progress, helping each other to overcome hurdles and learning from each other was effective and efficient.
 Updating client on timely manner helped to keep him happy and patience.
 Understanding of HTML and CSS help that we learnt on the early stage of the course was helpful on styling.
 Javascript, React, Redux helped us on building over all website on efficient manner (breaking down the website into components, proper data flow between pages etc).
 Improvement for the future projects would be on code reviews, doing code review offered us so much of learning from each other.
 It was not on the rubric.

-### 6. Demonstrate your ability to satisfy your client with the quality of your work and high level of service.

-We kept our client’s requirements in centre from the start of this project.
-On each milestone the client was updated, was asked to review the website and give us feedback, discuss with him on progress and plans for the next few days to come, and if appropriate let him know hurdles to set realistic expectation on him.

-Following were our steps on this regard:

-1. Record interactions with your client in a diary format
-2. Plan information gathering activities to determine project requirements, constraints and risks
-3. Develop project charter, including preliminary statement of project scope and obtain sign-off
-4. Prepare project work breakdown and schedule
-5. Allocate roles and responsibilities to team members, based on project solution requirements
-6. Monitor each other’s assigned work
-7. Reassess ongoing project scope changes, risks and issues
-8. Manage system testing and hand over activities.
-Prepare maintenance or support plans for client
-9. Obtain final project sign-off
-10. As a team, conduct post project review

-### 7. Data flow diagram

-### 8. OOD Diagram

-### 9. Flawless code flow control: documented test coverage/successful results for all user stories, including corner cases

-### 10. Provide UX/UI design documentation(user stories) that adequately show Agile methodology implementation.

-Please refer to read me file for usr stories and wireframe document for UX/Ui design.